ADD-Faun/Awesome_Battleships_Game/README.md

   - Ships are randomly placed on each grid.
   - Users can not see the computers ships.
   - Grid has letters and numbers along sides to help choose square.
-  - Grid locations and state are stored in a dictionary in a class.
   - Hits, misses and ships are displayed with symbols explained after player enters name.

 ![Grid 4x4](assets/images/battleships_grid.png) - ![Grid 5x5 symbols](assets/images/battleships_grid_symbols.png)